healthfinch/policies/disaster_recovery_policy.md

 1. *Critical Systems*.
 These systems host application servers and database servers or are required for functioning of systems that host application servers and database servers.
 These systems, if unavailable, affect the integrity of data and must be restored, or have a process begun to restore them, immediately upon becoming unavailable.
 2. *Non-critical Systems*.
 These are all systems not considered critical by definition above.
 These systems, while they may affect the performance and overall security of critical systems, do not prevent Critical systems from functioning and being accessed appropriately.
 These systems are restored at a lower priority than critical systems.

-## Applicable Standards from the HITRUST Common Security Framework

-* 12.c - Developing and Implementing Continuity Plans Including Information Security

-## Applicable Standards from the HIPAA Security Rule

-* 164.308(a)(7)(i) - Contingency Plan

 ## Line of Succession

 The following order of succession to ensure that decision-making authority for the healthfinch Contingency Plan is uninterrupted.
-The Chief Technology Officer (CTO) and Security Officer, Ben Uphoff, and VP of Engineering, Nick Mistry, are responsible for ensuring the safety of personnel and the execution of procedures documented within this Catalyze Contingency Plan.
+The Chief Technology Officer (CTO) and Security Officer, Ben Uphoff, and VP of Engineering, Nick Mistry, are responsible for ensuring the safety of personnel and the execution of procedures documented within this healthfinch Contingency Plan.
 If the CTO and VP of Engineering are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or CPO shall function as that authority.
 To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.

 * Ben Uphoff, CTO: 414-335-0253, ben@catalyze.io
 * Nick Mistry, VP of Engineering: 210-452-5630, nick@catalyze.io